TuckerL-OSU/CS372/Project2-ftp/README.txt

 Commands to run:
 Server:
-	From the directory it was compiled: "./ftserver [port]""
+	From the directory it was compiled: "./ftserver [port]"

 Client:
 	From the /Project2/Client folder: